TheOdinProject/curriculum/intermediate_html_css/forms/form_validations.md

 This section contains helpful links to related content.
 It isn't required, so consider it supplemental.

-- Check out [HTML5Pattern](https://www.html5pattern.com/) for a list of commonly used pattern regular expressions you may find helpful.
 - Look through this X thread of the [do’s and don’ts for form validation UX](https://threadreaderapp.com/thread/1400388896136040454.html).
 - Check out these [10 Guidelines for form validation design](https://www.nngroup.com/articles/errors-forms-design-guidelines/).
 - [Learn Regex: A Beginner’s Guide](https://www.sitepoint.com/learn-regex/) is a great resource for understanding how regex patterns are built and shows how to use a fantastic tool for creating them.